jjhickmon/CollectiveScentingCV/README.md

 - [FFmpeg](https://ffmpeg.org/)

 The complete list of required packages (besides FFmpeg) provided in *requirements.txt*, which you can install in your environment with the command `pip install -r requirements.txt`.
 Setting up a Python virtual environment, such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) with `pip`, is highly recommended.

-## Note
-The changes have not yet been tested on other devices.
-Email javonh@cs.washington.edu if there are any issues when using this pipeline.
-Some of the requirements listed in requirements.txt may no longer be needed.
-Feel free to only install necessary libraries.

 <!-- ----------------------------------------------------------------------- -->